 When establishing an IOLTA trust account, there are a few tips to consider:

-- Make sure your bank is an IOLTA Eligible bank.
+- Make sure your financial institution is an IOLTA Eligible Financial Institution.

 - Consider banking with a Leadership Institution that offers premium rates on all IOLTA accounts under deposit, which helps fund legal aid.

 - When naming your account, the account title should list your firm name with a subtitle of IOLTA account, trust account or client funds account.

 - The tax ID should be the tax ID for the Nevada Bar Foundation.
-Your bank should have it on record, or you may contact us.
+Your financial institution should have it on record, or you may contact us.